|

 That’s where the West begins.

-Out where the world is in the making, Where fewer hearts in despair are aching,
+Out where the world is in the making, Where fewer hearts in despair are aching –

 That’s where the West begins;

-Where there’s more of singing and less of sighing, Where there’s more of giving and less of buying, And a man makes friends without half trying –
+Where there’s more of singing and less of sighing, Where there’s more of giving and less of buying,

 That’s where the West begins.